ss12932/team-profile-generator/README.md

 Please follow the instructions below:

-When you run the `npm run start` command using the command line terminal mentioned above, the application will initiate the inquirer package and run you through a series of prompts regarding your project and what information you would like in your README file.
-After answering all the prompts successfully, the team profile template will be generated in the dist folder.
+When you run the `npm run start` command using the command line terminal mentioned above, the application will initiate the inquirer package and run you through a series of prompts about your team members.
+After answering all the prompts successfully, you will be guided by a final confirm prompt which will ask if you want to add additional team members.
+If all members have been added, the team profile template will be generated in the `index.html` located in the public folder.

 ## License